Community of Trust

 One of the hallmarks of the U.Va.
 Honor System is that it is entirely student-run.
 Elected student representatives sit on the Committee, and student Support Officers investigate cases, advise accused students, educate the community about Honor, and serve as advocates at trial.

-Trials are held on the weekends and generally last one full day.
-The Trial Chair provides knowledge of the Honor System and trial experience.
-The randomly selected jurors ensure that a decision reflects the views of the current student body.
-By devoting one day as a trial juror to the operation of the Honor System, each student can guarantee that the Honor System remains a vital and responsive aspect of University life.
+Hearings are generally held on the weekends and last multiple hours.
+The Hearing Chair provides knowledge of the Honor System and hearing experience.
+The randomly selected panelists ensure that a decision reflects the views of the current student body.
+The Committee representatives ensure that Bylaws are appropriately applied and that sanctions are restorative.
+By devoting time to participate as a panelist, each student can guarantee that the Honor System remains a vital and responsive aspect of University life.

 President Emeritus Teresa Sullivan: “The Honor Code is one of UVA’s distinctive hallmarks.
 Employers tell me that their employees from UVA stand out for more than their intelligence and skills—the UVA alumni stand out for their integrity.”